 Demonstrate awareness regarding ethical and social dilemmas involved in their case study.

 On the right side of programme front page of the e-guides you will find links to the website and timetables, uSis and Brightspace.

 Mode of instruction

 Lectures, lab sessions, project work.

 Attendance of the course labs is mandatory.
-If you miss more than 3 lab sessions you fail the course and won’t obtain a final grade.
+If you miss more than 3 lab sessions, you fail the course and will not obtain a final grade.
 Students who missed more than 3 lab sessions are not allowed to take part in the resit(s).

 Total study load of 280 hours:

 Twelve lab sessions (including guest lectures and work sessions): 36

 45% of final grade